Monogamy relations for relativistically causal correlations: Introduction

 \section{Introduction}

 The relation between quantum and relativity theory has been a topic of interest in the realm of quantum information theory in the last few decades.
 Investigations into whether consistency with special relativity is sufficient to restrict correlations between two parties to be quantum~\cite{PR}, has prompted extensive research in quantum foundations into the physical principles underlying it.
-At the same time, cryptographic tasks have been analysed against adversaries that are not necessarily restricted to act according to quantum theory but instead are restricted by relativistic principles; such adversaries are generally known as {non-signalling adversaries}.
-Security against such adversaries has been studied in the bipartite setting, in device-independent key distribution~\cite{qkd_nonsignalling} and randomness extraction~\cite{hanggi, randomness_recent}.
+At the same time, cryptographic tasks have been analysed against adversaries that are not necessarily restricted to act according to quantum theory but instead are restricted by relativistic principles { captured by \emph{non-signalling constraints}; examples of such tasks include} device-independent key distribution~\cite{qkd_nonsignalling} and randomness extraction~\cite{hanggi, randomness_recent}.

-As quantum technologies progress to involve larger systems with more parties, e.g. in quantum networks, the question of how to generalise and characterise the power of setups involving more parties becomes increasingly important.
-For cryptographic applications, as non-signalling adversaries are restricted directly by the conditions imposed by special relativity, a crucial preliminary question is how to generalise these conditions to the multi-partite setting.
-It was argued early on that the straightforward generalisation of non-signalling, which asks that the marginal distribution of any subset of the parties is independent of the inputs of the remaining parties (see e.g.\ \cite{Masanes}), can be relaxed in specific setups.
+As quantum technologies progress to involve larger systems { and} more parties, e.g. in quantum networks, the question of { generalising these concepts} becomes increasingly important.
+It was argued early on that the straightforward generalisation of non-signalling { to more parties}~\cite{Masanes} can be relaxed in specific setups.
 That is, if such a relaxation does not introduce causal inconsistencies such as causal loops~\cite{shimony, GPR_jam}.
-For instance, if two random variables, say $A,C$ have their joint future within that of another, $B$, then $B$ influencing the correlations of $A$ and $C$ does not introduce any causal loops, even if all three variables are space-like separated.
-This led to a general description of \emph{relativistically causal correlations}~\cite{HR_jam}.
+This led to a general notion of \emph{relativistically causal correlations}~\cite{HR_jam}.

 Subsequent work showed that information-theoretic and statistical challenges may arise when restricting correlations in the multi-party setting only by this notion of relativistic causality.
-Specifically, it leads to no-go theorems for cryptographic protocols~\cite{HR_jam2} as well as to challenges for causal modelling, which in this case relies on fine-tuning the causal dependencies~\cite{VilasiniRogerPRL, VilasiniRogerPRA}.
+Specifically, it leads to no-go theorems for cryptographic protocols~\cite{HR_jam2} as well as to challenges for causal modelling, which in this case relies on fine-tuning causal dependencies~\cite{VilasiniRogerPRL, VilasiniRogerPRA}.